jame0313/ITE2038-wiki/Buffer-Manager.md

 - initialize buffer manager.

 Allocate the buffer pool and init LRU linked list with the given number of entries.

+Point corresponding frame and connect neighbor control block with prev and next block number or set -1 if not existed.
+This makes buffer array filled with dummy page.
+(To use only eviction logic, we initialize LRU list full with dummy page.
+As we only flush dirty page, this dummy page doesn't flush at all and doesn't occupy hash table.)

+Also, initialize hash table for finding page with table and page id.

 If success, return 0.
 Otherwise, return non zero value.

-Point corresponding frame and connect neighbor control block with prev and next block number or set -1 if not existed.

-Also, initialize hash table for finding page with table and page id.

 - parameters
   - num_buf - number of buffer pool entries